d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 \newpage

-##Out of Class Activity
+## Out of Class Activity

 ### Coefficient of determination (squared correlation) {-}

 The third summary measure from two quantitative variables is the coefficient of determination ($r^2$).
 The coefficient of determination, $r^2$, can also be used to describe the strength of the linear relationship between two quantitative variables. $r^2$ measures the proportion of variation in the response that is explained by the least squares line with the explanatory variable.
-There are two ways to calculate the coefficient of determination.
+There are two ways to calculate the coefficient of determination:

 |    $r^2 = (r)^2$ - square the value of the correlation coefficient

 |    $r^2 = \frac{s_{response}^2 - s_{residuals}^2}{s_{response}^2}$ - using the variances

-1. Use the correlation, $r$ found in question 6, to calculate the coefficient of determination between 'Budget' and 'Revenue', $r^2$.
+1. Use the correlation, $r$, found in question 6, to calculate the coefficient of determination between `Budget` and `Revenue`, $r^2$.

 \vspace{.4in}